mexo-tech/Mexo-OpenApi/doc/contract-api.md

 ## `historyOrders`

 Retrieves history of orders that have been partially or fully filled or canceled.
-This API endpoint requires your request to be signed.
+This API endpoint requires your request signed.

 ### **Request Weight:**